-Distribution: Chiefly east of the Cascades in Washington; southern British Columbia south to northeast Oregon, east to western Montana.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; southern British Columbia to northeast Oregon, east to southeastern Alberta, western Montana, and Wyoming.

-Habitat: Open, often rocky slopes and flats, from the foothills to moderate elevations in the mountains.
+Habitat: Open, often rocky slopes and flats, from the foothills to middle elevations in the mountains.

 Conservation Status: Not of concern

 Usually branched, glabrous perennial from a taproot, 1-8 dm. tall.

 Leaves basal and cauline or all cauline, ternately or ternate-pinnately 2-several times divided into narrow, unequal ultimate segments, the longer segments 1-8 cm. long and up to 5 mm. wide, the smallest ones only 1-2 mm. long.
 Taproot short and tuberous-thickened or long and slender, occasionally with 2 or more enlarged sections.

 Inflorescence a compound umbel, the rays 3-10 cm. long; involucre and involucel wanting; calyx teeth obsolete, flowers yellow; pedicels 4-13 mm. long.

 Fruit glabrous, narrowly oblong, 5.5-12 mm. long and 1.5-3.3 mm. wide; the wings evident but narrow, 0.3-0.5 mm. wide.